What vintage turntable should I buy?

 Approach with caution:

-SL-QD22 and SL-QD33 — The QD33 was in production for a long time, so there are a good number of them in circulation.
-Most of these that I’ve seen have had the auto functions die due to control motors not responding properly (same with the QD22).
-Replacing the electrolytic capacitors seems to get most of them functioning again.
-They can also be converted to manual operation if the motor itself has failed.
+SL-QD33 and SL-QD22 — The QD33 was in production for a long time (11 years!), so there are a good number of them in circulation.
+Many of these that I’ve seen have had the auto functions die due to control motors for the arm function not responding properly (same with the QD22).
+The good news: replacing the electrolytic capacitors and resetting the mechanism gets them functioning again.

 Common flaws to look out for on Technics models: